ethyca/fides/docs/fides/docs/tutorial/dataset.md

 # Annotate the Dataset

-Making the Fidesctl tools available within the app's virtual environment is just the beginning.
-Next, configure Fidesctl for this app by annotating its resources using manifest files.
+Making the fidesctl tools available within the app's virtual environment is just the beginning.
+Next, configure fidesctl for this app by annotating its resources using manifest files.

 First, create a `fides_resources` directory at the project root.
 This is where the manifest files will be stored.

-> **Note:** In a production app this directory can have any name, but it's a best practice to create a specific directory to house the Fidesctl manifest files.
+> **Note:** In a production app this directory can have any name, but it's a best practice to create a specific directory to house the fidesctl manifest files.

 Fundamentally, the data ecosystem is built on data that is stored _somewhere_.
-In Fidesctl, Datasets are used for granular, field-level annotations of exactly what data your systems are storing and where that data is stored.
+In fidesctl, Datasets are used for granular, field-level annotations of exactly what data your systems are storing and where that data is stored.
 For example, an app might declare one dataset for a Postgres application database, a second dataset for a Mongo orders collection, and a third dataset for some CSV files in cloud storage.
 The Dataset resource provides a database-agnostic way to annotate the fields stored in these systems with Data Categories, providing a metadata layer consumable by other tooling.

 This app contains a single PostgreSQL dataset.
 Create a `dataset` resource to annotate it by adding a `flaskr_postgres_dataset.yml` file to the `fides_resources` directory.
 To annotate this dataset correctly, go through each column of each table and answer the question: _"What data categories are stored here?"_